Xiaozhu-Zhang1998/Multivariate-Analysis/README.md

 * Chpater 9 - Linear Models
 * Final Project - Forest Fires

 For every chapter, there will be a pdf converted from R Markdown, giving specific examples and explanations to analyze datasets with corresponding methods.
 Datasets are given in csv format.
-R codes are provided, and perticularly, if there are unreadable characters, please  click "Reopen with Encoding" in IDE RStudio and select "CP936 (System Default)".
+R codes are provided, and particularly, if there are unreadable characters, please  click "Reopen with Encoding" in IDE RStudio and select "CP936 (System Default)".

 ## Textbooks
 **21世纪统计学系列教材·多元统计分析**